code4policy/2024/precoursework.md

 ## Intro Assignment

 Knowing programming is not a prerequisite for this course, but having experience with some of the basic concepts will help things move a little more smoothly.
-I will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, I'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**
+We will not be assuming prior knowledge for the class, so don't worry if its all new to you.
+**If you're new to coding, We'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**

 Introduction **[Due by Wed.
 Jan 3]**